 If the negligence of institution staff results in personal injury or property loss or damage to an inmate, it can be the basis of a claim under the Federal Tort Claims Act.
 To file such a claim, inmates must complete a Standard Form 95.
-They can obtain this form by submitting an Inmate Request to Staff Member or requesting one through your Correctional Counselor.
+They can obtain this form by submitting an inmate Request to Staff Member or requesting one through their Correctional Counselor.

-Freedom of Information/Privacy Act of 1974
+Freedom of Information Act / Privacy Act of 1974

-The Privacy Act of 1974 forbids the release of information from agency records without a written request, or without the prior written consent of the individual to whom the record pertained, except for specific instances.
-All formal requests for access to records about another person and/or agency record other than those pertaining to themselves shall be processed through the Freedom of Information Act (FOIA), 5 USC 552.
-Requests may be made in writing to the FOIA Branch, Central Office, 320 First St., N.W., Washington, D.C.
+The Privacy Act of 1974 forbids the release of information from agency records without a written request by, or without the prior written consent of, the individual to whom the record pertains, except for specific instances.

+All formal requests for access to BOP records (including program statements and operations memoranda) shall be processed through the Freedom of Information Act, 5 U. S.C.
+552, the Privacy Act, 5 U. S.C.
+552a, and 28 CFR 513.30 513.
+68. A Freedom of Information Request must be made in writing and addressed to the Director of the BOP, 320 First Street, NW, Washington, D.C.
 20534.